bevyengine/bevy-website/content/contribute/helping-out/reviewing-pull-requests.md

 With the large number of contributors and reviewers collectively building a complex system, disagreements will inevitably occur.
 Regardless of whether the disagreement is about naming, performance, or code coverage, the goal should be to reach a compromise amicably.

 - **Keep scope in mind**.
 Trivial cleanup of surrounding area is okay to recommend, but don't expect a contributor to overhaul a portion of Bevy on their own.
 - **Don't be afraid to escalate**.
-Regardless of what side of the review process you're on, if you feel someone is being unreasonable don't hesitate to tag one of the maintainers or post in a related dev channel in the Discord.
+Regardless of what side of the review process you're on, if you feel someone is being unreasonable don't hesitate to tag one of the Maintainers or post in a related dev channel in the Discord.
 - **Not all review comments will necessarily be addressed**, and that's okay.
 Feel free to open an issue for further discussion.

 ## What to review